deepskies/DeepUQ/README.md

 Example notebooks for how to train and analyze the results of the models can be found in the `notebooks/` folder.

-The `DeepUQResources/` folder is the default location for saving checkpoints from the trained model and the `data/` folder is where the training and validation set are saved.
+The `DeepUQResources/` folder is the default location for saving checkpoints and diagnostic plots from the trained model and the `data/` folder is where the training and validation set are saved.

 ## How to run the workflow
-The scripts can be accessed via the ipython example notebooks or via the model modules (ie `DeepEnsemble.py`).
+The scripts can be accessed via the ipython example notebooks in the `notebooks/` folder or via the model modules (ie `deepuq/scripts/DeepEnsemble.py`).
 For example, to ingest data and train a Deep Ensemble from the DeepUQ/ directory:

 > python deepuq/scripts/DeepEnsemble.py